How to View RADIUS Event Logs

 • Authentication Type

-RADIUS vendors with a robust management and reporting suite, like our own SecureW2 Cloud RADIUS, have the ability to add and remove data fields from event logs.
-Custom RADIUS event logs can be particularly useful for compliance audits.
+RADIUS vendors with a robust management and reporting suite, like our SecureW2 Cloud RADIUS, can add and remove data fields from event logs.
+Custom RADIUS event logs can be handy for compliance audits.

-In addition to event logs for authentication and authorization requests, RADIUS servers usually also log other event types like server startups, shutdowns, or interruptions of service.
-These make up a small fraction of the overall logs, but are particularly useful for investigating outages and the like.
+In addition to event logs for authentication and authorization requests, RADIUS servers usually log other event types, such as server startups, shutdowns, or service interruptions.
+These make up a small fraction of the overall logs but are particularly useful for investigating outages.

 How to view FreeRADIUS logs

-FreeRADIUS is an open source framework for implementing your own DIY RADIUS.
-It requires a lot of technical expertise and hardware (or cloud server space) to configure and maintain, but it’s powerful and infinitely customizable.
+FreeRADIUS is an open-source framework for implementing your DIY RADIUS.
+Configuring and maintaining it requires extensive technical expertise and hardware (or cloud server space), but it’s powerful and infinitely customizable.

 During the configuration process for a FreeRADIUS server, admins are required to designate a folder for RADIUS event log output.
-FreeRADIUS doesn’t do anything with the logs, however, so you’ll need to manually process the raw data to a more human readable form if you plan to make extensive use of the logs.
+FreeRADIUS doesn’t do anything with the logs, so you’ll need to manually process the raw data to a more human-readable form if you use the logs extensively.

 How to view NPS logs